MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

       ![Screenshot of the grant access lakehouse window in Fabric.](./Images/grant-people-access-window.png)

 8. Select **Grant**.
 Note that the second user now has read permissions on the lakehouse.
+Read permission only allows the user to see metadata for the lakehouse but not the underlying data.
+Next we'll confirm this.
 9. Return to the browser where you're logged in as the second user.
 Refresh the browser.
 10. Select **OneLake data hub** in the left navigation pane.
 11. Select the lakehouse to open it.
+12. Select **Open** on the top menu bar.
+Note that you're unable to expand the tables or files even though read permission has been granted.
+Next, you'll grant the second user access to a specific folder using OneLake data access permissions.
+13. Return to the browser where you're logged in as the workspace administrator.
+14. Select **Workspaces** from the left navigation bar.
+15. Select your workspace name.
-12. Select **Open** on the top menu bar
+16. Select the lakehouse.
-13. When the lakehouse opens, click **Manage OneLake data access** on the top menu bar and enable the feature by clicking the **Continue** button.
+1. When the lakehouse opens, click **Manage OneLake data access** on the top menu bar and enable the feature by clicking the **Continue** button.

       ![Screenshot of the Manage OneLake data access (preview) feature on the menu bar in Fabric.](./Images/manage-onelake-roles.png)